-With ADS-B operational across the country, pilots in equipped aircraft now have access to services that provide a new level of safety and efficiency.
+With ADS-B, pilots in equipped aircraft now have access to services that provide a new level of safety and efficiency.

 Operators equipped with ADS-B Out will enjoy more efficient spacing and optimal routing in non-radar environments, including the busy airspace in the Gulf of Mexico, mountainous regions of Colorado and the lower altitudes of Alaska.

-Aircraft equipped with ADS-B out will enhance the Air Traffic Controller's awareness of aircraft in the airspace.
-Radars used today can take anywhere from 5 to 12 seconds to update an aircraft's position.
-ADS-B equipment provides air traffic control (ATC) with updated aircraft information almost every second.
+Aircraft equipped with ADS-B out enhance the Air Traffic Controller's awareness of aircraft in the airspace.
+Radars can take anywhere from 5 to 12 seconds to update an aircraft's position, but ADS-B equipment provides air traffic control (ATC) with updated aircraft information almost every second.
 This enables controllers to identify and resolve potentially hazardous situations quickly and effectively.
-Because of the FAA's requirements for ADS-B service, in many areas of the United States, coverage exists at lower altitudes than current ATC radars.
+Because of the FAA's requirements for ADS-B service, in many areas of the U.S., coverage exists at lower altitudes than current ATC radars.

-Pilots of ADS-B In-equipped aircraft can see the location of surrounding aircraft and graphic weather on their cockpit displays.
-It's a similar view to what air traffic controller see, creating an environment of shared situational awareness and crucial see-and-avoid capability.
+Pilots of ADS-B In-equipped aircraft can see the location of surrounding aircraft on their cockpit displays.
+Pilots with a UAT receiver can also see graphical weather on their cockpit displays.
+This information is similar to what air traffic controllers see, creating an environment of shared situational awareness and crucial see-and-avoid capability.
 ADS-B Out information can be broadcast on two frequencies, 1090 MHz and 978 MHz.
 Automatic Dependent Surveillance-Rebroadcast (ADS-R) rebroadcasts data from one frequency to the other, providing aircraft operating on both ADS-B links the ability to see each other on their traffic displays.

-ADS-B In also transmits notices of important flight information, such as temporary flight restrictions or closed runways.
-And ADS-B In can help pilots avoid terrain in low-visibility situations since terrain maps can be easily added to cockpit displays.
+The FAA FIS-B service (available on UAT ADS-B In) also transmits notices of important flight information, such as temporary flight restrictions (TFRs) or closed runways.
+Cockpit displays capable of supporting ADS-B In can often also support terrain maps, to help pilots avoid terrain in low-visibility situations.

 These ADS-B pilot advisory services are provided at no cost to the user.